 UW Medicine's IT Services department is looking for an outstanding End Device Support Specialist to join the team!
-The shift for this position is Wednesday through Sunday from 1pm to 9:30pm.

 This classification is governed by a negotiated labor contract and is subject to union shop provisions.
 For information about union shop provisions, click here to view union information on the UW website.